Online for the 2025-2026 School Year

 Required Texts:

-• A novel by Jane Austen, to be determined-- I'll announce this one after the 2025 JASNA essay contest has been released.
+- A novel by Jane Austen, to be determined-- I'll announce this one after the 2026 JASNA essay contest has been released.
+Most likely, we will study Northanger Abbey or Persuasion.

 Registration deadline: Applications will be accepted through August 1st or until the class fills up.
 (Typically my class fills up much sooner, so don't delay applying.)